ropensci/roweb3/content/blog/2021-06-20-censo2017/index.md

 the
-[Secretary for Social Development and Family (Ministerio de Desarrollo Social y Familia)](https://www.desarrollosocialyfamilia.gob.cl/), which consists in taking the ratio of people residing in the dwelling and the number of bedrooms in the dwelling, and the variable is then discretized as
+[Secretary for Social Development and Family (Ministerio de Desarrollo Social y Familia)](https://www.desarrollosocialyfamilia.gob.cl/), which consists in taking the ratio of people residing in the dwelling and the number of bedrooms in the dwelling.
+The variable is then discretized as
 follows:

 * No overcrowding [0,2.5)